the story behiind submerged

 While I have written about police misconduct in the past, for me, there was something particularly outrageous about the behavior of the detectives in Jason’s case and how the La Porte County Chief Deputy Prosecuting Attorney abetted it.
 Bad enough that they got an early release for his lying jailhouse snitch.
 Worse yet, they cleared the reputation of Ray McCarty, a brutal murderer and sexual predator, who nearly killed another in-law three years later.
 While Jason is the first to admit he was no angel as a young man, he never committed a violent crime.
 I don’t think anyone would have been more outraged by his conviction than his alleged victim.
 In the years before his arrest, Jason had fulfilled the potential that Rayna was among the few to see in him.
 He became the head of maintenance for a rapidly expanding franchise restaurant operation and had a lucrative side business repairing cars and trucks.
 In the days when she was threatened by Ray, Rayna told a co-worker at the animal hospital that Jason was the one she felt would “protect her” and make sure “nobody would ever hurt her.”

 Although an innocence project is now investigating his case, Jason has no expectations that the justice system will finally favor him.
-But he does hope that SUBMERGED if nothing else, can restore his good name.
-You can pre-order the book by clicking here.
+But he does hope that SUBMERGED, if nothing else, can restore his good name.
+You can order the book by clicking here.